 Use of the wireless network is at your own risk and the Ruth Keeler Memorial Library is not responsible for any damage that may occur to your computer while connected.

 Please be advised that:

-- Due to insurance limitations and warranties, library staff members cannot configure your laptop or install PCMCIA cards
+- Due to insurance limitations and warranties, library staff members cannot configure your device.

-- The Library assumes no responsibility for any alterations or interference with a laptop’s configuration, operation, or data files resulting from connection to the wireless network.
+- The library assumes no responsibility for any alterations or interference with a device’s configuration, operation, or data files resulting from connection to the wireless network.

 Ruth Keeler Memorial Library Policy Concerning

 Code of Ethics and Conflict of Interest Policy

 The Ruth Keeler Memorial Library recognizes that sound, ethical standards of conduct serve to increase the effectiveness of the library’s board of trustees (the “Board”), employees, and volunteers.
 Actions based on an ethical code of conduct promote public confidence and attainment of the library’s goals.

 The library is also committed to avoiding any situation in which the existence of conflicts of interest of any trustee or employee may call into question the integrity of the management or operation of the library.